danfuzz/samizdat/doc/language-guide/04-operators.md

 expression is evaluated, and its result becomes the result of the outer expression.

-**Future direction:** Samizdat may switch to a logic model where, for the purpose of conditionals, void means false, and non-void means true.

-### Logical Or Operator (Precedence 1, lowest / loosest) &mdash; `expression || expression`
+### Logical Or Operator (Precedence 3) &mdash; `expression || expression`

-This is a short-circuit logical and.
+This is a short-circuit logical or.
 When evaluating this operator, the first (left-hand) expression is evaluated.
 If that results in anything but `false`, then the entire expression results in that same value.
 Otherwise, the second (right-hand) expression is evaluated, and its result becomes the result of the outer expression.

-**Future direction:** Samizdat may switch to a logic model where, for the purpose of conditionals, void means false, and non-void means true.

 ### Value/Void Logical And Operator (Precedence 2) &mdash; `expression & expression`

-TODO: Document and implement this.
+This is short-circuit logical and.
+When evaluating this operator, the first (left-hand) expression is evaluated.
+If that results in void, then the entire expression results in void.
+Otherwise, the second (right-hand) expression is evaluated, and its result (whether a value or void) becomes the result of the outer expression.

+**Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

-### Value/Void Logical Or Operator (Precedence 2) &mdash; `expression & expression`
+### Value/Void Logical Or Operator (Precedence 1) &mdash; `expression & expression`

-TODO: Document and implement this.
+This is a short-circuit logical or.
+When evaluating this operator, the first (left-hand) expression is evaluated.
+If that results in a value (but not void), then the entire expression results in that same value.
+Otherwise, the second (right-hand) expression is evaluated, and its result (whether a value or void) becomes the result of the outer expression.

+**Note:** Samizdat logic expressions are based on the idea of void as false and any value as true.

-**Note:** The question-mark-colon trinary operator from C (and descendants) is obviated in Samizdat by this and the value/void-and operator. `x ? y : z` in C can generally be turned into `x & y | z` in Samizdat.
+**Note:** The question-mark-colon trinary operator from C (and descendants) is obviated in Samizdat by this and the value/void-and operator.
+`x ? y : z` in C can generally be turned into `x & y | z` in Samizdat, as long as `y` is never void.
+If `y` can legitimately be void, then the slightly longer form `x & y || !x & z` is equivalent (though will evaluate `x` twice).